Photo: Russ Borud

 Three guys in tights will take on The Bard in an unprecedented attempt to perform all 37 of Shakespeare's Immortal Works in just 97 minutes!
 As much a weight loss program as a piece of theater, this rollicking, madcap, romp through the entire canon of the greatest of all dead, English, playwrights who lived in Stratford but worked mostly in London before catching a cold and shuffling off this mortal coil leaving behind a very angry wife in a second hand bed will have you screaming with laughter and begging for more!!

-July 10 -- Voice of Culture Drum and Dance and Auntie Beverly the Storyteller
+July 10 -- Voice of Culture Drum and Dance with Auntie Beverly the Storyteller

 Coming from the oral tradition of West African and Black American, Auntie Beverly is joined by the young griots (oral historians in the Western and Black American artistic traditions) of Voice of Culture to present a program of drum, dance, song, and story.
 Everyone will find some aspect to enjoy, from energetic African dance to deep and evocative stories with a message